-RND/SET Button (Radio Mode) To SET The Push-Button Memory
+SET Button - To Set the Push-Button Memory

-When you are receiving a station that you wish to commit to push-button memory, press the SET button.
+When you are receiving a channel that you wish to commit to push-button memory, press the SET button.
 The symbol SET 1 will now show in the display window.

-Select the button (1-6) you wish to lock onto this station and press and release that button.
-If a button is not selected within 5 seconds after pressing the SET button, the station will continue to play but will not be stored into push-button memory.
+Select the button (1-6) you wish to lock onto this channel and press and release that button.
+If a button is not selected within 5 seconds after pressing the SET button, the channel will continue to play but will not be stored into push-button memory.

-You may add a second station to each push-button by repeating the above procedure with this exception: Press the SET button twice and SET 2 will show in the display window.
-Each button can be set for SET 1 and SET 2 in both AM and FM.
-This allows a total of 12 AM, 12 FM, and 12 Satellite (if equipped) stations to be stored into push-button memory.
-The stations stored in SET 2 memory can be selected by pressing the push-button twice.
+You may add a second channel to each push-button by repeating the above procedure with this exception: Press the SET button twice and SET 2 will show in the display window.
+Each button can be set for SET 1 and SET 2.
+This allows a total of 12 Satellite channels to be stored into push-button memory.
+The channels stored in SET 2 memory can be selected by pressing the push-button twice.